Training program for female jewelry makers in Kabul

-Thanks to your donations, we were able to secure important cornerstones of the program in a doubling campaign with the Aurora Borealis 2022 endowment fund.
-Firstly, the technical equipment for the training center in Kabul, and secondly, the salaries of the master goldsmith trainers, the project manager and the training salaries of the 15 program participants.
+Thanks to your donations, we were able to secure important pillars of the program in a doubling campaign with the Aurora Borealis 2022 endowment fund.
+On the one hand the technical equipment of the training center in Kabul, on the other hand the salaries of the master goldsmith trainer, the project manager and the training salary of the 15 program participants.

-The jewelry blacksmith training program creates realistic and, above all, diverse work opportunities in the art of blacksmithing for men with war injuries and congenital physical disabilities.
-The nine-month training program includes extensive practical training in which the participants learn the various skills of the craft.
+The jewelry blacksmith training program creates realistic and, above all, diverse job opportunities in the art of blacksmithing for both young female school leavers and women who were excluded from the job market after graduation.
+The nine-month training program includes extensive practical training in which participants learn the various skills of the trade.
 Theoretical knowledge is also taught, covering various disciplines from English lessons to marketing, design and accounting.
 In addition to theoretical and practical training phases, the aim of the training program is to enable participants to work independently or as employees and to build up a network with other blacksmiths.

 INITIAL SITUATION